sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/how-to/enable_auto_indexing.md

 }
 ```

-This step will control the scheduling of indexing jobs which are made available to the executors deployed in the previous step.
+This step will control the scheduling of indexing jobs that are made available to the executors deployed in the previous step.

 ## Configure auto-indexing policies